electron/electron/docs/tutorial/automated-testing.md

 $ npx wdio run wdio.conf.js
 ```

-WebdriverIO helps managing to launch and shut down the application for you.
+WebdriverIO helps launch and shut down the application for you.

 #### More Documentation